Sexual history

 2. How many people have you had sex with in the past year?

 3. What are the genders of your partners?
-This is an alternative to the commonly used question ‘do you have sex with men, women, or both’ that acknowledges the range of gender identities.
+This is an alternative to the commonly used question ‘do you have sex with men, women, or both’ (included in the graphic below) that acknowledges the range of gender identities.

 Branching diagram for next steps in sexual history, based on 3 screening questions and number of partners in past year.